Xumanta/lets-encrypt-python/README.md

 - Put given consumer key into ovh.conf
 - Usage as mentioned down here

-Known issue:
-Script breaks when LE-Chain is already on the F5 when deploying new certs.

 ## Synopsis

 This project uses Lukas2511's letsencrypt.sh shell script as the basis for deploying certificates to an F5 BIG-IP.